dmportella/crunch/Readme.md

 * Add parallel processing.
 * Fix Stylecop errors.

-You can also logon into test users accounts with the details facebook sends you.

 I will welcome any pull requests, bug reports or feature requests.

 Hmm...Muffins.